 This long-haired collie stands up to 22 inches and weighs up to 55 pounds.
-Their double coat resembles the coat of the Old English Sheepdog, but are slightly smaller.
+Their double coat resembles the coat of the Old English Sheepdog but is slightly smaller.

 They have a bouncy nature with high energy.
 Their hair also requires weekly grooming; otherwise, their hair becomes matted.
-A very loyal dog, the Bearded Collie is highly intelligent and can become bored if training is not varied enough for them.
+A very loyal dog, the Bearded Collie is intelligent and can become bored if training is not varied enough for them.

 This large dog can weigh up to 110 pounds and stands up to 27.5 inches high.
 The Beauceron is an ancestor of the Doberman Pinscher.
 They were originally bred to guard and herd cattle and sheep.

-The Beauceron is a very versatile as a working dog, and has been used as a search dog, police dog, supply transport dog, messenger dog, land mine detection dog, and a rescue dog.
+The Beauceron is very versatile as a working dog and has been used as a search dog, police dog, supply transport dog, messenger dog, land mine detection dog, and rescue dog.
 They are very dominant dogs but can be trained to be great watchdogs.

 Also known as the Rothbury’s Lamb, the Bedlington Terrier does remember a baby sheep.
-They are extremely quick runners and have been said to possess the spirit of a thoroughbred racehorse.
+They are quick runners and have been said to possess the spirit of a thoroughbred racehorse.

 Standing at just 17.5 inches tall, they weigh up to 23 pounds.
 They are born with dark brown or black fur, which lightens to gray or a liver color as they age.

 Originally bred as a sheep-herding dog, the Belgian Laekenois (pronounced Lak-in-wah) is one of four dogs native to Belgium.
 Standing at 26 inches tall, and weighing 65 pounds, they have a brown and white woolly coat.

 The Belgian Malinois is another dog bred to be a sheepdog.
 They are a medium to large dog, standing 26 inches tall and weighing up to 80 pounds.